 So with that, I’d like to introduce our speakers.
-Judy Bicking is a senior trainer for IOFM and a 27 year veteran of Johnson & Johnson.
-Judy is a recognized pioneer and leader in procure to pay and credit management.
+Judy Bicking is a senior trainer for IOFM and a 27-year veteran of Johnson & Johnson.
+Judy is a recognized pioneer and leader in procure-to-pay and credit management.
 After a successful career in AR and AP management, Judy led the development and implementation of J&J’s 2 shared service centers located in the US and Europe.
-These shared service centers are recognized as world class, handling over 200 decentralized companies and 2.5 million invoices.
-Judy also championed training for her staff, investing in the team, earning the IOFM first AP departmental certification designation.
-Judy is a globally sought after subject matter expert, trainer and speaker.
+These shared service centers are recognized as world-class, handling over 200 decentralized companies and 2.5 million invoices.
+Judy also championed training for her staff, investing in the team, and earning the IOFM first AP departmental certification designation.
+Judy is a globally sought-after subject matter expert, trainer, and speaker.
 She has authored and help developed IOFM’s AP online learning center and is cofounder and SME for the IOFM certification program.

 4:00 I am thrilled to welcome both of our speakers today and will hand the presentation off to Judy.

 Judy: Thank you, Laura.
-Today, I’d like to start the presentation with just a little bit of history about where we were and where we are and then where we’re going to be going.
-Starting around the 1990’s, the focus of AP was truly transactional.
+Today, I’d like to start the presentation with just a little bit of history about where we were and where we are, and then where we’re going to be going.
+Starting around the 1990s, the focus of AP was truly transactional.
 Doing more with less staff.
 One approach was called centralization.
 This is where folks lifted and shifted existing work into a central location.
 And then there was the shared service focus, heavy on metrics and redesigning.
-Most started with AP and payroll, AR and then added on other financial services.
-GE, HP, FedEx, Walmart, and I at J&J met every month for a week designing our centers.
+Most started with AP and payroll, AR, and then added on other financial services.
+GE, HP, FedEx, Walmart, and I at J&J met every month for a week to design our centers.
 There was no blueprint in front of us.
 Most of us opened our centers in 1992.
 Then in the year 2000, outsourcing began with GE’s process.
 They were very production focused and they were now asking non-GE companies to hire them.
 Even my company.
 So she started this process in Mexico, which is known as near-shore, then moved the operations to India (this is called offshoring), and now we’re seeing some backsourcing or on-shore processing centers.
 Around 2010, shared service and outsources started to move towards a paperless process.
-Then around 2015 we realized we’re not making any headway of any significance unless we start looking at end to end thinking.
+Then around 2015, we realized we’re not making any headway of any significance unless we start looking at end-to-end thinking.
 This is breaking down silos, working together with partners, and this was the way forward.

 10:20 Judy: Absolutely.
 So let’s take a look at our audience and where you are.
 So we have our first poll question if you would please select your answer A-E to this question.
 Which part of your AP process was most challenging initially during this pandemic?
 A. Paper based invoices.
 B. Approvers unable to review.
 C. Timely payments.
 D. Monthly/quarterly closings.
 E. Maintaining supplier relationships.
 I think, Jeff, they may want to pick a couple of those, but please pick your top one.
 While you’re doing that, I’m just going to forge forward a bit and talk about the first 3 months of the pandemic.
 Many companies sent office employees to work from home.
 Once equipment was set up and connections were made, the transition was fairly easy.
 Or was it?
 We just needed to get adjusted to a new work schedule.
 That was a little difficult, right?
 And how are we going to receive the information that we requested from new suppliers to set up their accounts, or get paper invoices to process?
 And then once the invoices are ready to pay, how are we going to pay the suppliers?
 When the check printers are back at the office?
 We each created workarounds, and that was a day by day activity.
 The results of this process had some negative impacts that reflected poorly on the AP staff.
 Now the stats just came in.
 So 50% paper based invoices, then the next being 17% timely payments, 12% affecting your monthly and quarterly closing, 10% approvers unable to review, and lastly maintaining your supplier relationships coming in at 9%.
 Jeff, do you have some comments on those first 3 months.